CreworkTeam/b2b-website/src/content/blogs/Subreddits to launch your product.md

 14. [r/DataIsBeautiful](https://www.reddit.com/r/dataisbeautiful/):

     Similar to r/InternetIsBeautiful, but specifically for data-centric projects.

-You can explore additional _founder specific subreddits (will have link to article)_ but make sure to **go through the community guidelines**.
+    You can explore additional _[founder specific subreddits](/blog/subreddits-for-aspiring-and-full-time-founders)_ but make sure to **go through the community guidelines**.

 The key is not to launch your product like a direct promotional post, but to cleverly slip your business tool into relevant conversations so it doesn’t look like blatant advertising.